A renowned navigator Captain James Cook may have been good with a map, but in one place he got it all wrong.

 Ellis Beach Bar and Grill is just over the road for an easy meal but, exhausted from doing not much, I fall asleep to the soothing sounds of waves softly lapping the sand.
 At dawn beneath a pink hued sky I walk to the end of the beach, my footprints the only visible signs of human existence.

-Far north Queensland waters have their fair share of dangerous critters.
+Tropical North Queensland waters have their fair share of dangerous critters.
 Marine stingers during the wet season are one serious hazard, saltwater crocodiles another.
 Lycra stinger suits help avoid marine stingers but they’re not much of a defence against crocodiles.
-Nothing is actually, beyond avoiding their habitat.
 Still, we’re keen to see these apex predators up close so we book a boat cruise at Hartley’s Crocodile Adventures.
 The peaceful billabong soon erupts with the snapping snout of a saltwater crocodile.
 His jaws snap dramatically around a chicken sacrificed for our viewing pleasure.
-It’s not pretty.
-But it is impressive.

-A little further along, we check into Thala Beach Nature Reserve, nominated as one of Australia’s Top 10 hotels last year.
+A little further along, we check into Thala Beach Nature Reserve, an eco and wildlife retreat worthy of the highest accreditation of eco-certification in Australia.
 Kicking back in a treehouse-type bungalow, we’re spoilt with views above the canopy of the Coral Sea and surrounding mountains.
-With almost 2km of private beach and 58 hectares of native forest Thala is all about relaxed rainforest rejuvenation.
+With almost 2km of private beach and 58 hectares of native forest, Thala is all about relaxed rainforest rejuvenation.

-Dinner at Osprey’s restaurant is preceded by a star-gazing tour with resident astronomy nut, Rose.
-Equipped with some high powered telescopes and a laser pointer Rose takes us on a galaxy tour from the onsite observatory.
+Dinner at Osprey’s restaurant is preceded by a star-gazing tour equipped from the onsite observatory, complete with high powered telescopes.
 With little light pollution the sky twinkles overhead with astonishing clarity.

 In Macrossan Street sophisticated alfresco bars and restaurants sit alongside cane toad racing competitions.
 You might wonder if anyone really wants to watch venomous, ugly toads clamber over each other.
 Apparently some do.

-We’ve timed our arrival in Port to coincide with the Sunday cotters market (goods for sale are made by or produced by the stallholder).
+We’ve timed our arrival in Port Douglas to coincide with the Sunday Port Douglas Market.
 Quality arts and crafts from local artisans vie for attention amongst fruit, vegetable and pot plant sellers.
 I make a beeline for the stall pressing sugar cane juice into cups before topping up my sugar intake with a freshly crushed Mareeba Gold pineapple juice.
 Slipping a few locally grown mango and avocados along with cheese and yoghurt from the Atherton Tablelands into my bag, my sustenance needs are well satisfied.
-But time to get back on the road as we’re not yet halfway along the GBR Drive.
+But time to get back on the road as we’re not yet halfway along the Great Barrier Reef Drive.

-Next stop is Mossman Gorge where there’s a splendid Indigenous visitor centre which offers interactive tours by guides with generational ties to the rainforest going back tens of thousands of years.
-On the banks of the Mossman River, it’s time for another cooling swim, in fresh water as crystal as gin amongst granite boulders shaded by the forest.
+Next stop is Mossman Gorge where there’s a splendid Indigenous visitor centre (Mossman Gorge Centre) which offers interactive tours by guides with generational ties to the rainforest going back tens of thousands of years.
+On the banks of the Mossman River, it’s time for another cooling swim, in fresh water as clear as gin amongst granite boulders shaded by the forest.

 The bitumen twists and turns up the Alexandra Range.
 At the lookout we pause to enjoy the views across the forest and the ocean beyond.
 In the distance down at sea level the forest gives way to long stretches of pristine uninterrupted beaches like Cow Bay and Thornton, Noah and Coconut Beaches.